 same-day or next day inspection to solve the problem.

-I asked Humane Wildlife Removal to describe their service range, and they said, "Our service range includes downtown Kalamazoo, Comstock, Portage, Texas Charter Township, Cooper Charter Township, west to Mattawan, east to Galesurg and even Battle Creek, and more."
+I asked Advanced Wildlife & Pest Control to describe their service range, and they said, "Our service range includes downtown Kalamazoo, Comstock, Portage, Texas Charter Township, Cooper Charter Township, west to Mattawan, east to Galesurg and even Battle Creek, and more."

-As a licensed and insured wildlife company in Michigan, Humane Wildlife Removal is fully
+As a licensed and insured wildlife company in Michigan, Advanced Wildlife & Pest Control is fully

 qualified to handle rodent removal problems, far more effectively than